hosszubalazs/gocd-cypress/README.md

 }
 ```

-We also support profiles that override non-profile-specific or default values, and they can be selected with command-line
+We also support profiles that can override any of the config values.
+Profiles can be selected with command-line
-option `--profile`:
+option `--profile [profile-name]`:

 ```json
 {